rach-sharp/kubelet-restarter/README.md

 ### Workaround for `kubelet` reporting `use of closed network connection`

-https://github.com/kubernetes/kubernetes/issues/87615 details a bug which causes Kubernetes Nodes to enter `NotReady` and get stuck permanently.
+https://github.com/kubernetes/kubernetes/issues/87615 details a bug which causes Kubernetes Nodes to enter `NotReady` and get stuck permanently, on k8s clusters from versions `1.17.x` onwards.

 Symptoms: